 Mounting a trellis to a Fence or Wall

-You can mount a trellis onto a wall or fence using a trellis bracket.
+You can mount a trellis onto a wall or fence using trellis brackets.
 Trellis brackets offset the trellis from the mounting surface.
 This improves air circulation and provides plants with a space to climb.